hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 ![Cosmos Compose Logs]({{ site.baseurl }}/assets/2024-06-29-cosmos-emulator-docker-local/cosmos-compose-logs.png)

-Once the emulator is up and running (can be up to 2 minutes!) you can then navigate to the cosmos explorer at [https://localhost:8081/_explorer/index.html](https://localhost:8081/_explorer/index.html) as we exposed port 8081 in the docker compose file.
+Once the emulator is up and running (can be up to 2 minutes and not just when partitions started!) you can then navigate to the cosmos explorer at [https://localhost:8081/_explorer/index.html](https://localhost:8081/_explorer/index.html){:target="_blank"} as we exposed port 8081 in the docker compose file.

 Don't panic when you see the unsafe message...